toddjordan/ember-apidoc-filters/README.md

-# ember-yuidoc-filters
+# yuidoc-filters
-A YUIDoc preprocessor for filter out documentation based on accessor
+A YUIDoc preprocessor for filtering out parts of documentation